tonyko77/Rolf3D/README.md

 ### In progress / next TODOs:

-- Messages - like:
-  - IDEA: add the interface to be used for SOUNDS and use that for messages !!
-  - `Locked - you need a gold/silver key`
-  - `You have killed everybody :]`
-  - `You have found all the treasures :)`
-  - `You have found a secret!`
-  - `You have found all the secrets :D`
-  - - temporary messages when picking up items
 - Elevator / correctly move between floors
   - IDEA: keep the same LiveMap instance between floors
     - select episode + floor (default = 0) at LiveMap construction